ARM-software/lisa/doc/source/writing_extensions.rst

 When you detect an error condition, you should raise an appropriate exception to notify the user.
-The exception would typically be :class:`ConfigError` or (depending the type of the extension) :class:`WorkloadError`/:class:`DeviceError`/:class:`InstrumentError`/:class:`ResultProcessorError`.
+The exception would typically be :class:`ConfigError` or (depending the type of the plugin) :class:`WorkloadError`/:class:`DeviceError`/:class:`InstrumentError`/:class:`ResultProcessorError`.
 All these errors are defined in :mod:`wlauto.exception` module.